How to Register a Trademark in Canada? : Step-by-Step Guide

 Whether you’re an entrepreneur running a small venture, a CEO overseeing a large corporation, or somewhere in between, ensuring your business connects with its target audience and distinguishes itself from competitors is paramount.
 Crafting a distinctive brand is a crucial strategy to achieve this goal.
 A brand not only encapsulates your products and services but also embodies your company’s reputation.
 One of the most effective methods to safeguard your brand is by trademarking it.
-In the following discussion, we will delve into the process of registering a trademark for your business, along with comparisons to copyright and patents, the duration and expenses involved in obtaining a trademark, as well as certain limitations associated with trademark registration in Canada.

 What is a Trademark?